-There are potential conflicts of interest inherent to the structure of the Fund.
-The Management Company, the AIF Manager or a.s.r. real estate, the Legal Owner, Project B.V. and the Anchor Investor are all (indirect) subsidiaries of a.s.r.
+There are potential conflicts of interest inherent in the proposed structure of the Fund.
+The Management Company, the AIF Manager, the Legal Owner and the Sponsor are all (indirect) subsidiaries of a.s.r.
 These companies will be assisted in the conduct of business by directors, officers and agents, including representation by common legal and tax counsels representing both the Fund and a.s.r.

 Because of these relationships, certain directors and officers of the Management Company and the AIF Manager may have obligations to others that conflict with their duties to the Fund.
-In addition, conflicts may arise at the level of the AIF Manager because the AIF Manager is also authorised to act as the manager of the ASR Dutch Prime Retail Fund, ASR Dutch Mobility Office Fund, ASR Dutch Science Park Fund, ASR Dutch Farmland Fund and the ASR Dutch Green Energy Fund I. The AIF Manager shall not, and shall cause each of its subsidiaries not to, act as manager, advisor or the primary source of investments of an investment fund or similar entity with an investment strategy which falls substantially within the Investment Objective & Strategy.
+In addition, conflicts may arise at the level of AIF Manager because the AIF Manager is also authorised to act as the manager of the ASR Dutch Core Residential Fund, ASR Dutch Mobility Office Fund, ASR Dutch Science Park Fund, ASR Dutch Farmland Fund and ASR Dutch Green Energy Fund I.The AIF Manager shall not, and shall cause each of its subsidiaries not to, act as manager, or the primary source of investments of an investment fund or similar entity with an investment strategy which falls substantially within the Investment Objective & Strategy.